 What Does Workers Compensation Cover

-If you are injured on the job in Florida, your employer’s insurance carrier will be responsible to pay the following:
+Your employer’s insurance carrier will be responsible to pay the following:

 - Medical expenses